awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cross-realm.md

 1. Launch an EC2 instance based on the Microsoft Windows Server 2016 Base AMI\.
 We recommend an m4\.xlarge or better instance type\.
 For more information, see [Launching an AWS Marketplace Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/launch-marketplace-console.html) in the *Amazon EC2 User Guide for Windows Instances*\.

+1. Make a note of the Group ID of the security group associated with the EC2 instance\.
+You need it for [Step 6: Launch a Kerberized EMR Cluster](#emr-kerberos-ad-cluster)\.
+We use *sg\-012xrlmdomain345*\.
+Alternatively, you can specify different security groups for the EMR cluster and this instance that allows traffic between them\.
+For more information, see [Amazon EC2 Security Groups for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Connect to the EC2 instance using RDP\.
 For more information, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Start **Server Manager** to install and configure the Active Directory Domain Services role on the server\.
 Promote the server to a domain controller and assign a domain name \(the example we use here is `ad.domain.com`\)\.
 Make a note of the domain name because you need it later when you create the EMR security configuration and cluster\.
 If you are new to setting up Active Directory, you can follow the instructions in [How to Set Up Active Directory \(AD\) in Windows Server 2016](https://ittutorials.net/microsoft/windows-server-2016/setting-up-active-directory-ad-in-windows-server-2016/)\.